“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 Having said that, UBI presents some challenges as well.

-One of the questions that comes up is whether people will just become lazy and sit around smoking dope all day.
+One of the questions that come up is whether people will just become lazy and sit around smoking dope all day.

 While research does not support this assumption, one area of concern is for teenagers attending school.